 For more information, students may contact North campus, 281-998-6150, x7108 or South campus, 281-998-6150, x3587.

 This program is designed to provide classroom management and instructional training for licensed cosmetologists, manicurists, or facialists who already possess skills in their respective fields.
 This program will train students for professional positions as cosmetology instructors in the private and public sectors of education.

-To enroll in the cosmetology instructor courses listed below, the student must be 18 years of age, have a valid Texas Department of Licensing and Regulation license, and provide evidence of a high school diploma or GED equivalent.
-Two years work experience is preferred.
+To enroll in the cosmetology instructor courses listed in the Plan of Study, the student must be 18 years of age, have a valid Texas Department of Licensing and Regulation license, and provide evidence of a high school diploma or GED equivalent.
+The College prefers two years of work experience.

 For students in this program who may have a criminal background, please be advised that your criminal history could keep you from being licensed by the state of Texas.
 If you have a question about your background and licensure, please speak with your faculty member or Department Chair.